kamanashisroy/aroop/talks/proposal_freezed.md

 It has both preemptive and non-preemptive multitasking.

 [Propeller](https://github.com/kamanashisroy/shotodol/blob/master/libs/propeller) is a thread.
-It is collection of spindles.
-And it executes the step() method of registered Spindles one by one.
-If step() returns nonzero then it is oust from the execution line.
+It is collection of _Spindles_.
+And it executes the _step()_ method of registered _Spindles_ one by one.
+If _step()_ returns nonzero then it is oust from the execution line.

-[Turbine](https://github.com/kamanashisroy/shotodol/blob/master/libs/turbine) is a Propeller that integrates the platform thread library.
-An application may contain only main thread which can perform Propeller without the need of Turbine .
-Otherwise if it contains multiple threads, it will need Turbine to create them.
+[Turbine](https://github.com/kamanashisroy/shotodol/blob/master/libs/turbine) is a _Propeller_ that integrates the platform thread library.
+An application may contain only main thread which can perform _Propeller_ without the need of _Turbine_ .
+Otherwise if it contains multiple threads, it will need _Turbine_ to create them.

 ###3.6.
 Language features(Adaptability)